grayswandyr/cervino/examples/README.md

 We verify that the token is held by at most one node using TEA.

-## Other Models
+## Additional Models

 ### Leader election
-leader_send_id.cervino is the cervino file for another version of the leader election protocol where only one id is sent by the send operation, verification on this version of the protocol results on a timeout.
+leader_send_id.cervino is the cervino file for another version of the leader election protocol where only one id is sent by the send operation at a time.
+The verifications on this version of the protocol are longer than others (still less than 1 min. on our setup) and more memory is needed (a VM with less than 6 GB RAM crashes, in our tests).

 ### Ticket protocol
 Model in ticket.cervino.
 The tiket protocol taken from [1] features a set a processes waiting to enters a critical section.
 The processes than can take a ticket and the process with the lowest ticket can enters the critical section.
-There is three possible events :
+There are three possible events:
 	-some process take a ticket
 	-the process with the lowest ticket enters critical section -the process in critical section exit it